 GoDaddy’s approach to security derives from its core business as a web host.
 As such, their online stores incorporate malware and blacklisting services.
 GoDaddy’s pre-installed security portfolio also guards against DDoS and brute force attacks to keep your store safe from malicious actors.

 GoDaddy users also have access to Sucuri, GoDaddy’s in-house vulnerability identification and reaction program that runs natively on every hosted website.
 This program doesn’t require extra assets to install and intuitively quarantines identified threats during its daily checks.
 GoDaddy also ensures that if their own software is unable to address a threat, their engineers will work to resolve the problem no matter how long it takes and at no additional cost.

-Both GoDaddy and Shopify incorporate useful features that can help an e-commerce operation flourish.
-At the end of the day, though, Shopify does more when it comes to e-commerce functionality.
-While GoDaddy may have affordable pricing and a low learning curve, Shopify’s e-commerce tool chest full of customizable designs and security protocols tips the scales in their favor.
+GoDaddy vs Shopify both have good features that can help eCommerce operations flourish but at the end of the day, Shopify does more for eCommerce functionality.
+GoDaddy has affordable pricing and a low learning curve, but Shopify’s bag full of customizable designs and security puts them on top.